Code-Institute-Submissions/Stream1_Porject/README.md

 - Sliding, horizontal timeline of events
 - Pictures with changing opacity when hovered over (clicked on when using mobile)
 - Professional palette used throughout
+    - Changed from a color palatte designed for those who know the games
 - Quiz page for viewers to test their knowledge
     - Form for viewers to input their answers or check the correct box
     - Submit button so viewers can see how they scored on the quiz

 ### Features Left to Implement
 - Return correct answers after submitting quiz
+- Audio from welcome page to fully work on Safari

 ## Tech Used